jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2u-article-4.md

 - This observation might be a mere suggestion of smugglers who are prevented by their diligence.

-<sup>211</sup> The inconveniences from taxes on consumable commodities fall as light on the British as on those of other countries with expensive governments.
+{{< s v="211" >}} The inconveniences from taxes on consumable commodities fall as light on the British as on those of other countries with expensive governments.

 Our state is not perfect, but it is as good or better than the states of most of our neighbours.

-<sup>212</sup> Because of the notion that duties on consumable goods were taxes on merchants' profits, those duties were repeated on every successive sale of goods in some countries.
+{{< s v="212" >}} Because of the notion that duties on consumable goods were taxes on merchants' profits, those duties were repeated on every successive sale of goods in some countries.

 If the profits of the merchant importer or merchant manufacturer were taxed, it seemed just to tax the profits of all the middlemen between them and the consumer.